 - We set annual public priorities and work inclusively to figure out the best way to advance those priorities.

 Each year, we create annual plans that lay out our assessment of the most critical next priorities to advance the strategies.
-We document our plans in annually updated “direction documents” which we publicly share.
+We document and publicly share our plans.
 We discuss the priorities in annual webinars for each initiative.
 Then we consult with a wide variety of sources to determine the best ways we can advance those priorities.
 Most commonly, the ideas come from what people in our region (and across the country) share with our staff.
 We sometimes create advisory committees or convene meetings of stakeholders to help spark or shape ideas.
 We have an inbox for each initiative so anyone can suggest ideas to us.
 We also learn from applications to the Foundation’s open grant and Fellowship programs.

-- We make big investments in a few ideas we believe will make the most significant progress toward our goal.
+- We make big investments in a few ideas we believe will make the most significant progress toward each goal.

 Before we make a major investment, we conduct rigorous due diligence to ensure: